fossfreedom/coverart-browser/README.md

 Summary: whats new in this release

- - Tracks & Covers pane - display tracks for the selected album and built-in coverart web-search
- - Drag & Drop coverart update support
- - Display Album & Artist name under the cover
- - Support for assigning track-rating and playing/queuing your favourite rated tracks
- - Multiple album selection
- - Double click playing of albums
- - Sort covers by album name and artist, both in ascending and descending order
- - Set the coverart size displayed in the main view
+ - Playlist support: display coverart from a playlist, queue & main library
+ - Playlist support: add albums and selected tracks from the coverart browser to playlists
+ - Ratings: update album and track ratings from easy-to-use Star visual object
+ - Sort & Search bar: optional display of these options on the left or right side of Rhythmbox panes
+ - Sort & Search bar: optional year and rating sort options
+ - Covers pane: simplified view showing album art first hiding initial search options until requested.
- - Multiple user-configurable options to tailor what you see and use.
+ - Plugin Preferences: revamped the preferences dialog to tailor what your see and use.
- - Examine and change properties for an Album
- - Examine and change properties for a track
- - Optionally start in coverart view when rhythmbox starts

 How it works: